 Robotic-Assisted Surgery at Morton Plant North Bay Hospital

-Morton Plant North Bay Hospital has robotic surgeons in a variety of specialties including general surgery, bariatrics, urology and gynecology.
-For more information or a referral to a robotic surgeon, call 1-800-BayCare (1-800-229-2273).
+Morton Plant North Bay Hospital has robotic surgeons in a variety of specialties like general surgery, bariatrics, orthopedics, urology and gynecology.
+For more information or a robotic surgeon referral, call .

 Is a Robot Performing My Surgery?

 Robotic-assisted surgery is exactly that: robotic-assisted.
-The Da Vinci® Surgical System cannot be programmed or make decisions on its own, so it could never replace your surgeon.
+The robotic platform cannot be programmed or make decisions on its own, so it could never replace your surgeon.
 It can only replicate the movements of the surgeon.
 When your surgeon moves, the instruments in the incision site respond precisely to those movements, in real time.

-- Superior dexterity.
-Robotic instruments give your surgeon greater agility, since they have more flexibility than a human hand.
+- More flexibility.
+Robotic instruments give your surgeon greater agility since they have more flexibility than a human hand.

-- Enhanced visualization.
-The screen at the console shows a magnified image of the operating site, giving your surgeon a clearer 3-D picture.
+- Enhanced picture.
+The screen at the console shows a magnified image of up to 10 times what the human eye can see, giving your surgeon a clearer 3-D picture.